 Living area: 3,814 sf

-Triple clerestory windows provide plenty of natural light in this spacious, functional master bath while maintaining privacy.
+Triple clerestory windows provide plenty of natural light in this spacious, functional primary bath while maintaining privacy.
 The dual-sink areas, both with linen cabinets and clothes storage drawers, offer secluded dressing areas for two people.
 A 60-by-48-inch glass-enclosed shower becomes the backdrop for a garden tub.
 A feature that continues to gain approval from many clients is the optional door that offers access to the laundry room.

 1. Dual lavatories and linen storage